GriffinMichalak/Previewify/README.md

 ## Getting Started

 1. Clone the repository and navigate to the project directory.
-Make sure to unzip `.zip`
+Make sure to unzip `node_modules.zip` and add that folder to your project directory.
 2. Install the required dependencies by running the following command:
 3. Open the `server.js` file and replace the placeholders `client_id` and `client_secret` with your Spotify developer account credentials.
 4. Start the application by running the following command in the terminal: `npm run start`